mpaulacaldas/mpaulacaldas/content/post/2020-04-13-recycling-yaml-metadata/index.en.markdown

 #>   - rmarkdown
 #>   - ymlthis
 #>   slug: rmarkdown-yaml-metadata
+#>   description: About rmarkdown's metadata object and the yamlthis package.
 #>   ---
 #> ● Paste into R Markdown or YAML file
 ```